awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *Additional notes*: The `Tags` property requires AWS SAM to modify your OpenAPI definition, so tags are added only if the `DefinitionBody` property is specified—no tags are added if the `DefinitionUri` property is specified\.
 AWS SAM automatically adds an `httpapi:createdBy:SAM` tag\.
 Tags are also added to the `AWS::ApiGatewayV2::Stage` resource and the `AWS::ApiGatewayV2::DomainName` resource \(if `DomainName` is specified\)\.

+ `PropagateTags`   <a name="sam-httpapi-propagatetags"></a>
+A boolean value that indicates whether or not to pass down the tags defined in `[Tags]` property to the generated resources, see [AWS::Serverless::HttpApi generated resources](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-generated-resources-httpapi.html).
+When set to `True`, tags will propagate to generated resources.
+*Type*: Boolean
+*Required*: No
+*Default*: False
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Return Values<a name="sam-resource-httpapi-return-values"></a>